digi4care/astro-google-tagmanager/README.md

 ### Notes

 - **GoogleTagmanager Component**: This component injects the Google Tag Manager script into your Astro project.
 Pass your GTM measurement ID as the `id` prop.
-If you need to support a custom domain, use the `domain` prop.
+If needed, you can specify a custom domain using the domain prop and a custom container path using the container prop.
 - **GoogleTagmanagerNoscript Component**: This component provides a no-script fallback for Google Tag Manager.
 Note that there is no `partytown` support for this component.
 - **SiteVerification Component**: Use this component to add site verification meta tags.
 Pass your verification ID as the `id` prop.
 You can also specify the `name` prop to use different site verification names for various vendors.